aniyomiorg/aniyomi-website/src/help/faq/README.md

 #### How can I see how many chapters I have downloaded or unread?
 Enable badges by going to <Navigation item="library"/> → <Navigation item="filter"/> → **Display** tab and then checking **Download badges** or **Unread badges** at the bottom.

-#### How do I ignore duplicate chapters?
+#### How do I ignore duplicate chapters/episodes?
-Sometimes, you find a manga that is translated by more than one group.
-Because of this, you get multiple releases for each chapter in the manga.
+Sometimes, you find a manga/anime that is translated by more than one group.
+Because of this, you get multiple releases for each chapter in the manga/anime.
 There are several ways to skip the duplicate chapters:

-* On the manga page, tap on <Navigation item="filter"/> → **Sort** and choose **By chapter number**.
+* On the manga/anime page, tap on <Navigation item="filter"/> → **Sort** and choose **By chapter number**.
 Doing this will cause the reader to skip duplicates as you read.
 * Bookmark or mark as read the unwanted chapters, then tap on <Navigation item="filter"/> → **Filter** and double-tap **Bookmarked** or single-tap **Unread**, respectively.
 This will hide any bookmarked or read chapters and skip them as you read along, as long as you have **Skip filtered chapters** enabled under <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_reader"/> → **Reading**.
 * Migrate to another source that does not have duplicates.
-For more information on how to migrate a manga, see the [migration guide](/help/guides/source-migration/).
+For more information on how to migrate a manga/anime, see the [migration guide](/help/guides/source-migration/).

 #### Why are some cover thumbnails corrupted, white, showing a broken page, or wrong?
 The thumbnail download likely did not complete correctly.
 To fix this, refresh covers in settings.

 ::: guide
-Refresh your covers by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> then pressing **Refresh library manga covers**.
+Refresh your covers by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> then pressing **Refresh library manga/anime covers**.
 :::

 #### Why have some manga chapters/anime episodes been marked as unread when I have not touched them?